- Things to Do

 The boulevards and public spaces in Arlington get all dressed up for the holidays, making winter in Arlington a jolly one.
 Marvel in front of gigantic trees, stroll through festive neighborhoods, experience magical holiday surprises, and ice skate outdoors to catch the holiday spirit.
 Brighten your spirits with a visit to these outdoor holiday displays – they’re sure to spark holiday cheer.

-Fashion Centre at Pentagon City goes all out for the festive season with a Christmas tree, glitzy decorations and a socially distant Santa Photo Experience.
+Fashion Centre at Pentagon City goes all out for the festive season with a Christmas tree, glitzy decorations and a Santa Photo Experience.
 Stop into major retailers to do some holiday shopping and pick up a few goodies for yourself.

 Across the way, Pentagon Row brings the Christmas spirit outdoors with a has an ice skating rink adorned with giant glowing stars, a menorah and a Christmas tree.
 Grab some hot cocoa and hit the ice.